mozilla/django-product-details/README.md

 The library turns all imported JSON files automatically into Python objects.
 The contents are perhaps best inspected using [IPython][ipython].

+It is discouraged to import the submodules directly like this:

+    # don't do this:
+    from product_details import firefox_versions, languages

+as it causes caveat #2 (see below).

 [ipython]: http://ipython.scipy.org/

 Caveats / Known Issues
 ----------------------
-* While the management task will not overwrite existing files if the server returns bogus data (i.e., an empty document or unparseable JSON data), this library will also never delete a JSON file that was completely removed from the server.
+1. While the management task will not overwrite existing files if the server returns bogus data (i.e., an empty document or unparseable JSON data), this library will also never delete a JSON file that was completely removed from the server.
 This is unlikely to happen very often, though.
-* If you import the feed somewhere, then remove the JSON files, running the management command will still try to run all imports and fail because it can't find the data.
+2. If you import the feed somewhere, then remove the JSON files, running the management command will still try to run all imports and fail because it can't find the data.
 You'll need to comment out that import, run ``update_product_details``, then comment it back in.